hwchen/secret-service-rs/README.md

 ### Todo

+ actual docs/example
+- publishing

+### Todo later

 - use `map_err(|_| SsError::Parse)` for `inner()`? can't `try!` because `inner()` doesn't return an Error type in the Result.
 Or just `unwrap()`?
-- actual docs/example
-- some refactoring (a list in lib.rs)
+- some refactoring (a list is in lib.rs)
 - clear failed tests? (there is no "after" currently)
 - move tests to integration tests?
-- Should struct instances be deleted when dbus object is deleted?
+- Should/can struct instances be deleted when dbus object is deleted?
-- publishing

 ## License